 Frequently Asked Questions

-What is the IOPN Diploma in Performance Nutrition?
+What is the IOPN Advanced Professional Diploma in Sports Nutrition?

-The IOPN Diploma is a unique and highly recognised competency-based postgraduate level program, available 100% online, that specifically focusses on the translation of sport and exercise nutrition science into daily practice with the aim of developing advanced level performance nutritionists who are well equipped with the confidence and competence to work with teams, individual athletes, and recreationally active clients in the “real world”.
+The IOPN Diploma is a highly recognised, competency-based postgraduate level program, available 100% online.
+The course specifically focuses on the translation of sport and exercise nutrition science into daily practice with the aim of developing advanced level performance nutritionists who are well equipped with the confidence and competence to work with teams, individual athletes, and recreationally active clients in the real world.

 The IOPN Diploma in Performance Nutrition is currently the only professional practice focussed program of its kind.
 The course is an internationally recognised competency-based postgraduate level educational programme aimed at developing highly educated and skilled sports and exercise nutrition professionals.